corticometrics/fs-docker/readme.md

 - Install git-annex

 ### Setup
-We want to make a directory structure that looks like:
+Outside the container, we want to make a directory structure that looks like:
 ```
 ├── fs-xenial
     ├── bin